 The Aztech WIPC411FHD IP Camera retails at S$229, and is available from retailers like Harvey Norman and Challenger.

-The Aztech WIPC411FHD IP Camera doesn’t have great looks, but it is functional, and offers very video quality.
+The Aztech WIPC411FHD IP Camera doesn’t have great looks, but it is functional, and offers very good video quality.

 - Easy to setup